The large D limit of General Relativity: Quantum effects

 Thus the black hole is a very \textit{large} quantum radiator, whose radius ($\sim r_0$) and typical classical vibrational wavelengths ($\sim r_0/D$) are much longer than the wavelengths it radiates quantum mechanically ($\sim r_0/D^2$).
 In this respect it is interesting that, even if phase space integrals receive suppressing factors of $\Omega_{D-2}$ from angular integrals (from both momentum and position space), these are offset by the growth $\sim \omega^{D-2}$ of volume in radial (frequency) directions.
-The number density \eqref{nomega} at the peak frequency \eqref{peakom} behaves like \beq n(\omega_H)\sim \Omega_{D-2} (T_H D)^{D-2} \sim D^{3D/2}\,. \eeq Then, the total Hawking flux, even if radiated by an object of vanishingly small area $A_H\sim D^{-D/2}$, still shows factorial growth $\sim D^D$.
-This enhancement is due to the fact that $T_H\sim D$.\footnote{See footnote~\ref{foot:gravitons}.} For practical applications of the large $D$ limit, the ultrashort wavelength of Hawking radiation can be a bonus since it implies that the geometric optics approximation for graybody factors applies very accurately \cite{Hod:2011zzb}.
+The number density \eqref{nomega} at the peak frequency \eqref{peakom} behaves like \beq n(\omega_H)\sim \Omega_{D-2} (T_H D/\hbar)^{D-2} \sim D^{3D/2}r_0^{-D}\,. \eeq Then, the total power $P$ of Hawking flux radiated by an object of area $A_H\sim D^{-D/2}r_0^D$, still shows factorial growth, $P\sim D^D E_\mathrm{Planck}/r_0$.
+This enhancement is due to the fact that $T_H\sim D \hbar/r_0$.\footnote{See footnote~\ref{foot:gravitons}.} For practical applications of the large $D$ limit, the ultrashort wavelength of Hawking radiation can be a bonus since it implies that the geometric optics approximation for graybody factors applies very accurately \cite{Hod:2011zzb}.

 It would be interesting to investigate whether the black hole information problem can be sensibly formulated in the $1/D$ expansion.
-Let us mention, among the potentially relevant factors, that at $D\to\infty$ the singular horizon (which has zero area) perfectly reflects radiation of any finite frequency.
-This might seem to prevent information from being lost across the horizon (although it might also be destroyed there), but on the other hand Hawking pairs come out at infinite frequency.
-For very large but finite $D$ the very short time \eqref{tsing} available for measurement for observers who cross the horizon might facilitate the consistency of a form of black hole complementarity, but the extremely fast evaporation rate compresses enormously \textit{all} the timescales involved.
+Let us mention, among the potentially relevant factors, that observers performing experiments on a semiclassical black hole, $r_0/L_\mathrm{Planck} \geq O(D^0)$, using probes at the natural `outside scale' $r_0$, perceive the horizon as a singular surface which perfectly reflects all radiation of frequency $\sim 1/r_0$.
+This might seem to prevent that the information of such outside matter be lost across the horizon (although it might also be destroyed there), while Hawking pairs come out at a much higher frequency $\sim D^2/r_0$.
+The very short time \eqref{tsing} available for measurement for observers who cross the horizon might facilitate the consistency of a form of black hole complementarity, but the extremely fast evaporation rate compresses enormously \textit{all} the timescales involved.
 It is then unclear without a more careful investigation whether these are positive or negative features for making this a useful approach.